 Why personal trainer?

-A personal trainer can help people with all that: Personal trainers first ask about the goal of the workout, measuring heart rate, body size and fat content.
+A personal trainer can support people in all of this: Personal trainers first ask about the goal of the training, measure pulse, body size and fat content.
 Many customers want to lose weight, have back problems or high blood pressure.
-The beginning of the training should be preceded by a health check with the doctor.
+A health check with a doctor should precede the start of training.

 For a meaningful endurance training a performance diagnosis (Laktattest) is recommended.
 Then personal trainers then develop their training plan, which is refined during the first training session.
 A good coach knows his limits and recommends that professionals such as doctors, physiotherapists, masseurs or nutritionists work together.